-BUDF’s structure takes the form of a governing steering group which oversees two panels – the design review panel and the strategic urban design advisory group.
+BUDF’s structure takes the form of a governing steering group which oversees two panels – the design review panel and the strategy group.
 Administrative support is provided by The Architecture Centre.

-The strategic urban design advisory group (SUDAG) also meets bi-monthly and advises Bristol City Council on wider issues of design policy, strategic master planning and design frameworks.
+The strategy group advises Bristol City Council on wider issues of design policy, strategic master planning and design frameworks.

 The role of the steering group is to give guidance and direction to the wider Forum, monitoring its overall strategy, finances, management and effectiveness.